cesarParra/expression/docs/src/app/docs/components/getting-started/page.md

     description: Learn about how to get started with the Expression Components library.
 ---

-`Expression Components` is a UI library included that can be deployed independently of the core library.
+`Expression Components` is a UI library that can be deployed independently of the core library.
 These components give you powerful configuration abilities, as their configuration properties are powered by the `Expression` language.